Pull out all the stops: Textual analysis via punctuation sequences: Introduction

-\textit{Computational linguistics} is a wide research area, which (broadly speaking) focuses on the development of computational tools to process and analyze natural language. \textit{Stylometry}, a part of computational linguistics --- as well as cultural analytics, within the broader context of digital humanities --- encompasses quantitative analysis of written text, with the goal of characterizing authorship or other characteristics~\cite{Stamatatos2009, Neal2017, Holmes1997}.
-Some of the earliest attempts at quantifying the writing style of a document include Mendenhall's work on William Shakespeare's plays in 1887~\cite{Mendenhall1887} and Mosteller et al.'s work on the \textit{The Federalist Papers} in 1964~\cite{Mosteller1964}.
+Our paper contributes to research areas such as computational linguistics and stylometry. \textit{Computational linguistics} is a research area that, broadly speaking, focuses on the development of computational approaches for processing and analyzing natural language. \textit{Stylometry}, a part of computational linguistics --- as well as cultural analytics, in the broader context of digital humanities --- encompasses quantitative analysis of written text, with the goal of characterizing authorship or other characteristics~\cite{Stamatatos2009, Neal2017, Holmes1997}.
+Some of the earliest attempts at quantifying the writing style of a document include Mendenhall's work on William Shakespeare's plays in 1887~\cite{Mendenhall1887} and Mosteller et al.'s work on \textit{The Federalist Papers} in 1964~\cite{Mosteller1964}.
 The latter is often regarded as the foundation of computer-assisted stylometry (in contrast with methods based on human expertise)~\cite{Stamatatos2009, Neal2017}.
-Uses of stylometry include (1) authorship attribution, recognition, or detection (which aims to determine the probability that a document was written by a given author); (2) authorship verification (which aims to determine whether a set of documents were written by the same author); (3) authorship profiling (which aims to determine certain demographics, such as gender, or other characteristics without directly identifying an author); (4) stylochronometry (which is the study and detection of changes in authorial style over time); and (5) adversarial stylometry (which aims to evade authorship attribution via alteration of style).
+Uses of stylometry include (1) authorship attribution, recognition, or detection (which aims to determine whether a document was written by a given author); (2) authorship verification (which aims to determine whether a set of documents were written by the same author); (3) plagiarism detection (which aims to determine similarities between two documents); (4) authorship profiling (which aims to determine certain demographics, such as gender, or other characteristics without directly identifying an author);\footnote{For an example of ``quantitative profiling'', see Neidorf et al.~\cite{Neidorf2019}, who used stylometry to investigate stylistic features (some of which are punctuation-like, as discussed in \url{https://arstechnica.com/science/2019/04/tolkien-was-right-scholars-conclude-beowulf-likely-the-work-of-single-author/}) of {\it Beowulf} and concluded that it is likely the work of a single author.} (5) stylochronometry (which is the study and detection of changes in authorial style over time); and (6) adversarial stylometry (which aims to evade authorship attribution via alteration of style).